mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 While this is most likely a reference to Heidegger's writings on Heraclitus, Heraclitus’s belief that force and conflict are fundamental to the dynamic of becoming, to the flow of change over time, has been widely influential, especially on antihumanist thought:  Atomism, materialism, Spinoza, Hume, Locke, Hobbes, Hegel, Marx, Nietzsche, Deleuze, Foucault, Bradiotti, deep ecology, ecophenomenology, anarchoprimitivism and many others inherit this basic understanding from Heraclitus.

->The-one-for-another has the form of sensibility or  vulnerability, pure passivity or susceptibility, passive to the point of becoming an inspiration, that is, alterity in the same, the trope of the body animated by the soul, psyche in the form of a hand that gives even the bread taken from its own mouth.
-Here the psyche is the maternal body.

-### Allomothering and Prison Maieutics

 ### Continuous Creation
 ![Psalm 104:30](./images/Psalm104_30.jpg "Psalm 104:30")

 In order to think otherwise than war and conquest, Levinas conceives of Becoming as continuous creation, as the generation and regeneration of gendered generations.
 His conception of continuous creation comes from numerous sources.
 He makes clear and distinct references to